-Research papers of around 6000 words on any topic of relevance to journalism education, theory and/or practice are welcome for the July 2019 edition.
-Submission deadline for this edition is February 1, 2019.
+Submission deadline for the December 2019 edition is July 1, 2019.
+Research papers of around 6000 words on any topic of relevance to journalism education, theory and/or practice are welcome for this edition.

 Australian Journalism Review welcomes submissions on topics reflecting a broad range of perspectives on journalism theory, practice and education.

 AJR is published twice a year, usually in July and December, and deadlines for submissions in 2019 are February 1 and July 1.

 Articles submitted to AJR should be original contributions and not under consideration for any other publication at the same time.
 Exceptions should be clearly indicated.